Brussels Airport presenting the Brussels Airport Aviation Awards

 Cargo Airline Award: DHL Aviation

 The award for Cargo Airline of 2021 goes to DHL Aviation.
 They have shown high volume growth in 2021 and introduced additional North America routes to strengthen their network from Brussels.
-DHL Aviation has also made a deliberate choice towards building a sustainable future together by joining the Brussels Airport Stargate project.
+DHL Aviation has also made a deliberate choice toward building a sustainable future together by joining the Brussels Airport Stargate project.
 Other nominees were Ethiopian Airlines, Sichuan Airlines, Singapore Airlines and Qatar Airways.

 Cargo Special Achievement Award: All Nippon Airways

-In 2020 we introduced the Cargo Special Achievement Award for the organization that contributed to the successful development of Brussels Airport as a gateway for the global distribution of Covid-19 vaccines.
-This year the award goes to All Nippon Airways who successfully relaunched their operations at Brussels Airport with passenger freighters and played a vital role in the export of vaccines to Japan.
+In 2020 Brussels Airport introduced the Cargo Special Achievement Award for the organisation that contributed to the successful development of Brussels Airport as a gateway for the global distribution of Covid-19 vaccines.
+This year the award goes to All Nippon Airways which successfully relaunched their operations at Brussels Airport with passenger freighters and played a vital role in the export of vaccines to Japan.
 ANA has a very dedicated local team that immaculately prepared the first vaccine flight to Tokyo.
 Other nominees were DHL Express, Pfizer, Pharma.aero and United Airlines.

 Short Haul Airline Network Development Award: Royal Air Maroc & Turkish Airlines

 A double win in this category with an award for both Royal Air Maroc and Turkish Airlines.
-Royal Air Maroc has operated a high-density flight schedule to serve to the Belgian Moroccan community, despite being impacted by two consecutive travel bans of the Moroccan government.
+Royal Air Maroc has operated a high-density flight schedule to serve the Belgian Moroccan community, despite being impacted by two consecutive travel bans of the Moroccan government.
 Turkish Airlines operated a busy flight schedule to serve the Belgian Turkish community, also introducing new flights to Antalya and this year Ankara.

 Reconnecting friends and families was more important than ever after the lockdowns and travel bans.
 Other nominees were Nouvelair, SKY Express and SunExpress.